Updated Career Story

 Prior to transitioning into collections, my background was customer service.
 That experience was obtained working for a couple department stores as either a sales clerk or department manager.

-Then one day I saw an ad in the newspaper where a local bank was adopting a new collections approach and hiring people with a customer service background.
-I said “I can do that!”
-So I mailed my resume, got an interview and was hired.
-I remember my first week thinking “What am I doing?”
+One day I saw a newspaper that a local bank was adopting a new collections approach and hiring people with a customer service background.
+I said “I can do that!” and sent them my resume. got an interview and was hired.
+My first week there I thought “What am I doing?”
 “I must have been nuts to think I could learn to do this.”
 However, I did learn collections.

 Active Listening

-I listened to the customer’s explanation and would interview them to make sure I had gathered all the facts.
-Then I examined their situation from all angles and viewpoints in order to determine the next best course of action.
-Active listening and thorough review were done because I believe people deserve quality customer service and support – even in a collections environment.
+While working in collections I fine tuned my active listening skills. that skill is essential to developing a rapport with the banks customers.
+I listened to the customer’s explanation and interviewed them to make sure I gathered all the facts.
+Then I examined their situation in order to determine the next best course of action.
+Active listening and a thorough review were done because I believe people deserve quality customer service and support – even in a collections environment.

 Because of my in-depth knowledge, I became the “go-to-person” for any questions in addition to earning a reputation for being a “fixer” of customer account problems.